Introduction: The Question of Control

 Part 1: The 4-Layer Model of Internet Governance

-To understand who controls the internet, we divide it into four functional layers.
-Each layer has its own actors, its own power dynamics, and its own challenges:
+To understand who controls the internet, we can divide it into four functional layers.
+Each one has its own actors, its own power dynamics, and its own challenges:

 Layer 1: Physical Infrastructure

 The hardware layer: fibre optic cables, submarine cables, data centres, and access networks.
-A significant shift in ownership structures is evident here.
+This is where a significant shift in ownership is taking place.

 Layer 2: Logical Infrastructure

 The protocol and management layer: IP addresses, DNS, and technical standards.
-Various governance models are negotiated here.
+This is where competing governance models are fought out.

 Layer 3: Platform Layer